tanaylab/tgstat/cran-comments.md

 ## Changes

-* Fixed compilation on R pre-4.2.0.
+* Fixed a compilation warning on M1 macs.
-* Changed maintainer to Aviezer Lifshitz (aviezer.lifshitz@weizmann.ac.il).
-Email was sent to CRAN from the previous maintainer (Michael Hoichman, misha@hoichman.com).
-* Use roxygen2 and markdown for documentation.

 ## rchk notes